rails-lambda/websocket-demo/NOTES.md

 - [ ] Do we need `channel_prefix` in any way?
 DynamoDB optimization maybe?
 - [x] Where does `Sec-WebSocket-Protocol: actioncable-v1-json` come in?
 - [ ] Will this work? `ActionCable.server.remote_connections.where(current_user: User.find(1)).disconnect`
+  - [ ] We would have to find a way to get the API GW connection_id from a user?
+  - [ ] Hook this up to logout. https://stackoverflow.com/questions/40495351/how-to-close-connection-in-action-cable
 - [ ] Make standalone API Gateway URLs work besides assuming /cable.
 - [x] Should `connection_class` be custom vs. `ActionCable::Connection::Base`?
 - [ ] Should we set `worker_pool_size` from default 4 to something else?
 - [ ] Create gem.
 Dev & Runtime Deps.
 - [ ] How does a "server" subscribe to an internal channel so it can disconnect folks?
 - [ ] Test `ActionCable::Connection::Authorization::UnauthorizedError` does a clean close.
+- [ ] Dig into logout.
+Do unsubscribes work?
+Is $disconnect called?
+Many times?

 ## Next Up?